 Below I will talk about some safe places to vacation in Mexico not only according to me but to many other travelers as well.
 Without much further ado, let’s get started.

 A million things could be said about the Mexican capital.
-It had earned a reputation for being an unsafe place to visit, even other Mexicans had that perception.
-I must confess I belonged to that group for some time until I visited and changed my mind.
+It had a bad reputation for being an unsafe place to visit, even other Mexicans had that perception.
+I must confess I belonged to that group for some time until I visited it and changed my mind.
 Like I’ve said before, we tend to fear the unknown.
 Once we experience something firsthand, then and only then are we able to make a proper judgment.

-The truth is the perception many people have about that destination is slowly starting to change.
+The truth is, the perception many people have about that destination is slowly starting to change.
 In all fairness, its city center and Roma/Condesa neighborhoods are very safe.
 However, remember to always watch your surroundings and exercise caution.
 It’s just common sense.

-Cancun and Riviera Maya
+Cancún and Riviera Maya

 Sun, beaches, gentle weather, jungle, pyramids.
 This is an old-time favorite for tourists visiting Mexico.
-Both domestic and international tourists alike love Cancun and Riviera Maya and that explains why it’s one of the most visited destinations in the country.
+Both domestic and international tourists alike love Cancún and Riviera Maya, and that explains why it’s one of the most visited destinations in the country.
 You can find Americans, French, German, Spanish, English, South Americans, Asians, and the list goes on and on.
 Spring breakers, honeymooners, young and old visit this region each year.

-The hotel strip in Cancun is very safe for tourists.
+The hotel strip in Cancún is very safe for tourists.
 You can see people leaving clubs and bars late at night and walking to their hotels.
 No need to take a taxi or worry excessively about safety.
 Just exercise normal caution and enjoy your time.